Characteristics Of Modern Architecture, People Love

 Clean and Crisp Lines

 Most of the buildings promoting modern architecture would have strong and crisp lines.
 Lines, here indicate the prominent horizontal and vertical elements in a building plan or elevation.
-An example to this can be Villa Savoye, designed by Le Corbusier, an architectural marvel of all time.
-Refer the images below, you’ll immediately be able to identify the sharp and crisp lines in the elevation.
-Modern Architecture favors linearity over the decorative or curvilinear geometry.
+An example of this can be Villa Savoye, designed by Le Corbusier, an architectural marvel of all time.
+Refer to the images below, you’ll immediately be able to identify the sharp and crisp lines in the elevation.
+Modern Architecture favors linearity over decorative or curvilinear geometry.